mnist91/origin/README.md

            can also be arguments of other functions, most famously in functional programming like the *apply family or purrr. `origin` highlights such cases in the logging output.
-- special: functions like `%>%` are exported by packages but cannot be called with the `pkg::` convention.
+- infix: functions like `%>%` are exported by packages but cannot be called with the `pkg::fun()` convention.
 Such functions are highlighted by default to point the user that these stem from a package.
 When using dplyr-style code, consider to exlcude the pipe-operator via `exclude_functions`.